 3.1.2.
 Eligibility.
-Only registered voters of the Borough or those living or working there will be eligible to hold the office of councillor (or Member).
+Only registered voters of the Borough or those living or working or owning land there will be eligible to hold the office of Member of the Council as long as they are not otherwise disqualified

 3.2.
 Election & Terms of Members